particle-iot/docs/src/content/tutorials/learn-more/node-js.md

 ```

 One handy way to get tokens is to open up the [console](https://console.particle.io), opening one in a separate incognito or private browsing window.
 Go into the **Events** tab and click the **View in Terminal** icon.
 The command that's printed includes an access token, and you can just copy that token for temporary use.
 That token is invalidated when you log out of the console.

+If you are using the web-based **Try It!** button paste your access token in the index.js file in the two locations where it says `PASTE_YOUR_ACCESS_TOKEN_HERE`.
+You can generate a temporary token using the [Create a token (browser-based))(#create-a-token-browser-based-) above, or use `particle token create` from the Particle CLI.

 This example shows how to filter devices by name.
 You can test the filtering by using a command like: